groontoxt/groontoxt.github.io/gamedesigndoc.md

 ### game summary pitch

-this game is a roguelite that has tranformation, evolution, and tradeoffs as the main mechanics
+this game is a roguelite that has tranformation, evolution, and tradeoffs as the main mechanics it also sports a puzzle subgameplay that uses the transformation as a mechanic

+you switch between these forms

 - **brute form** slows you but greatly increases AOE and damage
 - **speed form** weakens defences but greatly increases single target damage
 - **caster form** is average all around but has the best utility and AOE
-- **slinger form** throws projectiles that has damaging modifiers, great for single target
+- **slinger form** throws projectiles with damaging modifiers, great for single target

 the game cutscene starts with a kid and his magical ferret being thrown into a monster infested pit faced with spawns of monsters, the ferret activates his powerful forceshield to protect his master